 NEW Hands-Free Homing:

-Due to the developing situation with COVID-19 we are taking some extra precautions at this time to try and ensure that we keep our visitors and volunteers safe so we can continue to care for cats.
-The Branch is currently closed for viewings but all admissions and adoptions will be carried out with a hands free homing process.
+Due to the current situation with COVID-19 we are taking some extra precautions at this time to try to ensure that we keep our visitors and volunteers safe so we can continue to care for cats.
+The Branch is presently closed for viewings but all admissions and adoptions will be carried out with a hands free homing process.
 The details are below.

 If you would like any advice relating to Cats Protection and our Services please contact 0344 7003251 or email firstname.lastname@example.org Response times might be slightly longer than usual.

 If you need to relinquish a cat or kitten please call 0344 7003251 or email firstname.lastname@example.org